 Fishing

-the most part, the following was taken from a published article of mine, ‘The
+was taken from a published article of mine, ‘The Rise and Fall of the Mass

-Rise and Fall of the Mass Deep-Sea British Fishing Industry in Two-Hundred
+Deep-Sea British Fishing Industry in Two-Hundred Years’ in the 12th

-Family and Local History Handbook:-
+History Handbook:-

-Fish have, of course, been an important contribution
+Fish have, of course, been an

-to people’s diets in these isles as far back as prehistoric times.
-All the
+important contribution to people’s diets in these isles as far back as

-same, it was not until the nineteenth century that various elements combined to
+prehistoric times.
+All the same, it was not until the nineteenth century that

-produce deep-sea operations on such a large scale to make white fish, fried
+various elements combined to produce deep-sea operations on such a large scale

-enter the British nation’s psyche!
+popular as to almost enter the British nation’s psyche!

-Until the eighteenth century certainly,
+Until the eighteenth century

-traps and nets.
+hooks, traps and nets.

-That is not to say that there was not
+That is not to say that there was

-Scots herring fishery that exported their products to the Netherlands.
+a Scots herring fishery that exported their products to the Netherlands.
 Being

 migratory and surface shoaling, these were taken by seine and drift netting all